Brenda and Brian Neasham

 We have lived at Blenkinsopp Castle for 7 years, it is a beautiful place to live.
 We particularly appreciate how safe and secure our home is here as we spend quite a lot of time abroad.Linda and David Bolland

-The holiday park is situated within the Tyne Valley and amongst a lovely rural landscape.
+Our residential home park is for the retired and semi-retired and is situated within the Tyne Valley and amongst a lovely rural landscape.
 There is a bus service which runs along the A69, stopping just outside the park.